 Also known as The Windy City Chicago is the third most populous city in the USA.
 With a vibrant city life, that is filled with food, music, sports, and an amazing skyline Besides, any city that lays claim to deep-dish pizza and hot dogs covered in more toppings than you can shake a stick is already great in my book.
-There were so many things that immediately jumped out it was hard to narrow the list down, but here’s our pick for what to do in Chicago.
+There were so many things that immediately jumped out it was hard to narrow the list down, but here’s our pick for what to do in Chicago*

 Go for a walk….

-We all know the best way to experience a city is often on foot, and with its grid-like layout, gorgeous parks and array of public art, the best way to know the city is to hit the streets.
+We all know the best way to experience a city is often on foot, and with its grid-like layout, gorgeous parks and an array of public art, the best way to know the city is to hit the streets.
 Chicago is famous for its bold architecture and the city is full of famous landmarks including Willis Tower and The Merchandise Mart.
 After the Great Chicago Fire the city experienced a building boom and today the city boasts a great blend of various architectural styles.
 If you don’t feel like digging up the map, or simply roaming to your heart’s content there are numerous walking tour around the city that will showcase some of its delights.
 We’d recommend checking out The Best Architecture Walking Tour Since Sliced Bread which puts the architecture into the context of art and pop culture.
-At $22 for 1.5hours it’s pretty reasonable to boot.
+At $22 for 1.5hours, it’s pretty reasonable to boot.

 Stop for a bite to eat….